-- Outpatient therapy will be recommended once the patient is safe and independent within their own home.
-Outpatient therapy focuses on higher level skills in order to increase the patient's independence within the community and in their daily routines.
+- Outpatient therapy will be recommended once the patient is safe and able to leave their own home.
+Outpatient therapy continues to work on increasing independence in daily self-care skills, as well as higher level skills within the home and community.

 Repetition: The Key to Quickest Improvement

 The key to the quickest improvement following a stroke is training repetitions.
 The ideal length of a rehab session in order to maximize functional improvement after stroke or brain injury is 80 minutes per day according to recent research (Schneider et al, 2016).
 If you're receiving home health services or outpatient therapy, you still need to dedicate time at home for rehabilitation on your own.
 60 minutes 1-3x week is not enough to see changes.
 Regardless of outpatient vs. home care services, it is very important to exercise 80 minutes per day in order to allow for the correct amount of repetitions.

 International clinical experts with years of patient care experience specializing in strokes have developed RAPAEL Home ― an at-home rehab platform that enables you to receive therapy anywhere and at anytime.

 - With various gamified contents, patients can be more engaged and motivated while performing their rehab program.
 CNN journalist, Selena Larson mentions that the glove helps patients perform repetitive movements in the forearm, wrist, and fingers while keeping it fun and motivating by utilizing activities such as playing cards, pouring wine, or tossing a baseball.

 - Patients’ families can assist the patients with the RAPAEL Home program.
 Patients and their families can work with their therapist to set goals.
 And RAPAEL’s cloud system allows patients and their families to share how they are progressing with their therapist.